hay-kot/flint/README.md

 ##### `date`

 checks to see if the date is in the correct format.
-The format is defined using the [Go time package](https://golang.org/pkg/time/#pkg-constants)
+The format is defined using the [Go Time package](https://golang.org/pkg/time/#pkg-constants) string format.

+If the format property not defined it will default to all parsable formats defined in the [Go Time package](https://golang.org/pkg/time/#pkg-constants).

 Supported types are `string`